 Every undergraduate student studying business at Florida Tech gets real world experience.
 One way we accomplish this is through the business practicum, a signature component of all undergraduate business degree programs.

-Business administration and entrepreneurship students at Florida Tech have the opportunity to participate in a wide variety of projects and studies.
+Business administration and entrepreneurship students at Florida Tech can participate in a wide variety of projects and studies.
 Many of these efforts are later entered into national competitions!
 Some competitions our students have recently participated in are:

-A graduate of Florida Tech with an entrepreneur program degree in Business Administration is ideally suited for a variety of business administration careers.
+A graduate of Florida Tech with an entrepreneurship program degree in Business Administration is ideally suited for a variety of business administration careers.
 The graduate is also prepared to develop and run their own business, or use their expertise to help different prospective business owners get started.
-For some students, being a serial entrepreneur is an exciting role where they are involved in the development of ideas and set up of the organization, but prefer to give responsibility of day to day operations to an experienced management team.
+For some students, being a serial entrepreneur is an exciting role where they are involved in the development of ideas and set up of the organization, but prefer to give responsibility of day-to-day operations to an experienced management team.

 Graduates of Florida Tech’s business administration program are prepared for any number of careers in executive management, finance, economics, marketing, information systems and other key management roles in a company.
 Graduates are also prepared for such careers as city and county administrators, university presidents, hospital administrators, nonprofit organization administrators, sports management, event management and other key administrative roles such as these.
 Additionally, a serial entrepreneur is poised to collaborate with other business people to launch their idea.

-Business administration careers are so varied that they exist with private businesses, not-for-profit organizations, governmental and regulatory agencies and sports organizations.
+Business administration careers are so varied that they exist with private businesses, not-for-profit organizations, governmental and regulatory agencies, and sports organizations.
 Often a serial entrepreneur focuses on businesses in the same industry that are related to each other.
-Employment of administrative services managers is expected to grow 15 percent from 2010 to 2020.
+Employment of administrative services managers is expected to grow 15% from 2010 to 2020.

-A serial entrepreneur will be excited to know that according to Forbes Magazine (April, 2013), The Kauffman Foundation reported an overall favorable view of entrepreneurship at their Fourth Annual State of Entrepreneurship Address in Washington, D.C.
-(Feb 2013), citing that “new firms and young businesses account for about 70% of gross job creation.”
-The Kauffman Index of Entrepreneurial Activity is a leading indicator of new business creation in the United States with data collected since 1996.
-Check the report for more detailed information.
+A serial entrepreneur will be excited to know that according to Forbes Magazine (April, 2013), the Kauffman Foundation reported an overall favorable view of entrepreneurship at their Fourth Annual State of Entrepreneurship Address in Washington, DC, citing that “new firms and young businesses account for about 70% of gross job creation.”
+The Kauffman Index of Entrepreneurial Activity is a leading indicator of new business creation in the US with data collected since 1996.

-For additional information on the outlook of particular executive jobs, reference the Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS).
-It provides detailed information about hundreds of occupations, including, entry-level education, overall working environment and employment prospects.
+For additional information on the outlook of particular executive jobs, the Occupational Outlook Handbook, published by the US Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including entry-level education, overall working environment, and employment prospects.

 Business administration careers include the following: